You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 A la carte pricing adds up quickly if you want the full Connecteam experience.

-• Focus on the positive points.
+Focusing on the positives.
 Fill the message with how time-tracking benefits the team and the company.
 Talk about increased billable hours, greater project profitability, and better insight into overworked staff.
-Stay away from a “Big Brother” vibe.
+Stay away from a "Big Brother" vibe.

-• Listen to their concerns.
+Listen to their concerns.
 Encourage two-way communication and hear what they have to say about the change.
 Address their concerns quickly and authentically to avoid issues with buy-in.
+More on this below.

 What’s the best way to track employee hours?